 Helen qualified as a doctor in 1980.
 She worked in the NHS for 36 years, including 22 years as a consultant obstetrician.

-Helen joined the Centre for Maternal and Newborn Health as Senior Technical Officer in December 2016.
-Her responsibilities include writing materials for training courses in Emergency obstetric and neonatal care, assisting with development of research proposals, implementing training in various countries and programmes and conducting quality assurance (QA) to develop and utilise materials including training manuals for participants and facilitators, lectures, assessment and QA tools.
-She has co-authored the manuals for the new Comprehensive obstetric surgical skills course currently under roll-out.
+Helen joined the Department of International Public Health in December 2016.
+Her responsibilities include developing materials for faculty and participants for courses in Emergency obstetric and neonatal care, implementing training in various countries and programmes and conducting quality assurance.
+She was principal author of the manuals for the new Advanced obstetric surgical and anaesthetic skills course currently under roll-out.